zeitgeistpm/zeitgeist/docs/review_checklist.md

         `runtime/common/src/lib.rs`, `decl_runtime_apis!`) correctly formatted?
   - [ ] Are all `*.toml` files formatted with `taplo`?
   - [ ] Are all copyright notices up to date?
+  - [ ] Are enums sorted alphabetically, except for enums used in storage (to prevent migrations) or errors and events?
 - [ ] If an action is required by the Frontend Team, add an issue to zeitgeistpm/ui.
 - [ ] If the PR adds a new pallet, is the pallet added to the benchmark